 The general withdrawal stage occurs after about three to four days of experiencing acute symptoms.
 This stage may continue for a few weeks.
 Patients will experience Valium cravings, dizziness, headache, mild fever, chills, nausea, depression and anxiety.
 The general feeling can be likened to a bout of flu with a sense of melancholy.
 After this point, most people begin to stabilize, though they may still struggle with a depressed mood.

 Valium Detox At A Quality Florida Detox Center

 Because Valium has a high potential for severe symptoms and complications when mixed with other drugs, Valium detox at a quality detox center remains the only safe way to withdraw.
-One of the best detox programs in Florida is Serenity House Detox in Fort Lauderdale and West Palm Beach.
+One of the best detox programs in Florida is Serenity House Detox & Recovery in Fort Lauderdale and Jupiter.

 - Detailed intake procedure

 - Meditation groups